actions/setup-node/docs/adrs/0001-support-caching-deps-for-monorepos.md

 ## Decision

 Add `deps-lock-file` input that will accept path (relative to repository root) to dependencies lock file.
-If path provided path contains wildcards, the action will search all maching files and calculate common hash like `${{ hashFiles('**/packages.lock.json') }}` YAML construction does.
+If provided path contains wildcards, the action will search all maching files and calculate common hash like `${{ hashFiles('**/packages.lock.json') }}` YAML construction does.
-The hash of privided matched files will be used as a part of cache key.
+The hash of provided matched files will be used as a part of cache key.

 Yaml examples:
 ```yml